Pan-Fried Polenta with Roasted Squash and Mushrooms

 Makes 3-4 servings

 1 tablespoon extra virgin olive oil

-To serve, place a polenta square on a dish and mound roasted veggies on top.
+To serve, arrange pan-fried polenta on a platter and mound roasted vegetables on top.
 Serve hot.